Victor2i/sm21998decomp/README.md

 ## Prerequisites
-You need the verified good dump, `Super Mario 2 1998 (Unl) [!].gen` By default, the graphics files are absent in the GFX folder.
+You need the verified good dump, `Super Mario 2 1998 (Unl) [!].gen`

+You will also need to create a directory name "GFX" in the root of the repo.

+By default, the graphics files are absent in the GFX folder.

 Luckily, you can extract them from the original ROM yourself, using the python script "extract_gfx" included in the repo.

 Run `python extract_gfx.py "Super Mario 2 1998 (Unl) [!].gen"` inside the root directory, and it will extract all of the graphics files into `GFX/`.

 ## Compiling
 This decompilation was made to work with [Volker Assembler "vasm"](http://sun.hasenbraten.de/vasm/index.php), which is the compiler I'm most comfortable with.